ikhsanfalakh/sshtunnel/README.md

 sshtunnel@agungmulya.com

 --------------------------------------------------------------------------------
+## Running

+  Unzip the target distribution.

+  `java -jar sshtunnel-ng-{VERSION}.jar`

-## Building
+## Compiling from source

-  For the current platform used for building:
+  For the current platform used for compiling:

   `mvn clean assembly:single`